PHYS 570: Fusion Categories for Physics

 The pace of the course will be based on the participants and the schedule will be adjusted accordingly.
 Suggestions for further reading to reinforce each week's lecture content will be posted as the course progresses.

-Tuesday Thursday Supporting Reading
+Tuesday Thursday Further Reading

 Week 1